aymerick/raymond/README.md

 </div>
 ```

-You can optionally provide an `{{else}}` section which will display only when the passed argument is empty.
+You can optionally provide an `{{else}}` section which will display only when the passed argument is falsy.

 ```html
 {{#with author}}